gardener/gardener/docs/deployment/gardenlet_api_access.md

 The `SeedRestriction` is implemented as [Kubernetes admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and part of the [`gardener-admission-controller`](../concepts/admission-controller.md) component running in the garden cluster.

+🎛 In order to activate it, you have to set `.global.admission.seedRestriction.enabled=true` when using the [Gardener `controlplane` Helm chart](../../charts/gardener/controlplane).
+This will add an additional webhook in the existing `ValidatingWebhookConfiguration` of the `gardener-admission-controller` which contains the configuration for the `SeedRestriction` handler.
+Please note that it should only be activated when the `SeedAuthorizer` is active as well.

-⚠️ This admission plugin is still in development and should not be used yet.
+⚠️ This admission plugin is still in development and should only be used for experimental or testing purposes.

+### Admission Decisions

+The admission's purpose is to perform extended validation on requests which require the body of the object in question.
+Additionally, it handles `CREATE` requests of gardenlets (above discussed resource dependency graph cannot be used in such cases because there won't be any vertex/edge for non-existing resources).

+Gardenlets are restricted to only create new resources which are somehow related to the seed clusters they are responsible for.